Anoka-Ramsey, Anoka Tech ready for return to fall semester

-Anoka-Ramsey Community College and Anoka Technical College are preparing for a safe return to fall semester, which starts Aug.
-24. In addition, tuition at both schools is frozen for fall semester to remain at the same rate as last year, offering one of the most affordable options for higher education in Minnesota.
+Anoka-Ramsey Community College and Anoka Technical College are prepared for a return to fall semester – starting Aug.
+24 – and ready to provide students access to hundreds of college courses and programs.
+In addition, tuition at both schools is frozen for fall semester to remain at the same rate as last year.

 “Higher education is an investment in your future – that fact remains unchanged,” said Kent Hanson, president of Anoka Tech and Anoka-Ramsey.
 “Our committed faculty and staff are finding creative ways to engage students in exceptional teaching and learning while prioritizing health and safety, and continuing to offer a robust, flexible course schedule.”